-Regionally, the distribution of FY 2014 claims heard at DHO and SHO hearing levels is as follows: Cleveland -28%; Columbus -29%; Cincinnati -20%; Akron -14%; Toledo -9%.
+Regionally, the distribution of FY 2015 claims heard at DHO and SHO hearing levels is as follows: Columbus - 29 percent; Cleveland - 27 percent; Cincinnati - 19 percent; Akron - 16 percent; Toledo - 9 percent.

 The total claims heard figure is inclusive of continuances, referrals, dismissals, and other final determinations made as a result of a hearing.